Dalee/comrade-pavlik/README.md

  * `GITLAB_FILE_NAMESPACE` - your company key - `acme`
  * `NPM_CACHE_DIR` - place to store downloaded packages for npm (optional, Pavlik will use `/tmp` by default)

+To simplify deployment, you can use prebuild docker [image](https://hub.docker.com/r/dalee/comrade-pavlik/) `dalee/comrade-pavlik`.

 ## Using